NINAnor/nina-map-explorer/README.md

 Full documentation is available at [gdal.org/drivers/vector/pmtiles.html](https://gdal.org/drivers/vector/pmtiles.html).

+[Tippecanoe](https://github.com/mapbox/tippecanoe) is a more flexible alternative, and it is used by [vector-to-pmtiles](https://github.com/NINAnor/datatoolbox-nina/tree/main/vector-to-pmtiles).

 ## COG conversion
 Raster images should be converted a 4 bands RGBA GEOTiff using EPSG:3857.